We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Types of Fireplace Grates

 There are three types of fireplace grates: bar, basket, and vertical.
 Bar varieties have parallel steel bars that are welded to four legs and elevate the logs a few inches off of the hearth.
-Basket fireplace grates are typically made from a single piece of cast iron and, while more expensive, they can hold much more wood securely.
+Basket fireplace grates are typically made from a single piece of cast iron.
+While they’re typically more expensive, they can also hold much more wood securely.
 Vertical fireplace grates hold a bundle of logs in a 90-degree angle, pinning them against the rear of the hearth and dropping a fresh one down onto the embers as older ones burn, limiting the amount of smoke that can escape.

 Size

 A fireplace grate must fit inside the firebox of the fireplace.
-While a grate that’s too large won’t fit, a grate that’s too small cannot hold enough logs.
+While a grate that’s too large won’t fit, a grate that’s too small won’t be able to hold enough logs to maximize the fireplace’s potential.

 Fireboxes don’t come in standard sizes, so measure the firebox of a fireplace and pay attention to the dimensions of the grate when shopping.
-Shoppers will want to measure the height, width, and depth of the firebox to ensure a proper fit.
+You’ll want to measure the height, width, and depth of the firebox to ensure a proper fit.

-They will also want to measure the width in both the front and the back, as fireplaces typically taper from the front of the firebox to the back.
+You should also measure the width in both the front and the back, as fireplaces typically taper from the front of the firebox to the back.
 A fireplace log grate shouldn’t fit in the box like a glove; instead, it needs about 3 inches of clearance between it and the fireplace on all sides.

 Shape